7 Best Walking Shoes For Overpronation in 2024

 What makes it the best?

-This pair feels stable and inspires confident strides.
-We attempted to twist it out of shape using our own strength and were unsuccessful—scoring 5/5 in stiffness.
-XA Pro has a 3D chassis that's extremely resistant to excessive lateral movements.
-It centers us when our foot strike changes as we get tired.
+The midfoot features an Extended Progressive Diagonal Bar, which while traditional is still very reliable in enhancing our footing and mitigating any excessive movements.
+The support feels spot-on and inspires confident strides.
+Additionally, we attempted to twist the shoe using our own strength and were unsuccessful—scoring 5/5 in stiffness.
+This centers us when our foot strike changes as we get tired.

 Pros